 While technology can’t replace humans for many of the key processing bottlenecks or solve the staff crunch, it can help improve human performance – and ease some of the pressure staff feel.

-Here’s how airports can apply machine learning to help reduce the impact of the staffing crunch:
+Here’s how airports can apply machine learning to help reduce the impact of the staffing crunch.

 1. Shorten operational planning windows

-With limited staff and continued schedule volatility, there is no point in creating seasonal-based plans and expecting them to be relevant.
+With limited staff and schedule volatility, there is no point in creating seasonal-based plans and expecting them to be relevant.
 Instead, tap into up-to-date data and shorten your operational planning windows to one to two months or even weeks.
 The closer the planning is to your shift rostering process, the more robust it will be, with fewer buffers and changes needed on the day of operations.

-2. Predict passenger show-ups per flight.
+2. Predict passenger show-ups per flight

 Using AI to predict when passengers will arrive and their processing needs makes it easier to automate the adjustment of plans to handle schedule changes and keep you within regulatory KPIs.
 Build robust show-up predictions at each checkpoint by looking at the number of passengers per flight and schedules.
 You can also apply external data, such as roadworks and local events, that may impact planning, particularly around regional and public holidays.

-3. Use live data to predict wait times and lane throughput.
+3. Use live data to predict wait times and lane throughput

 Sensor data from queues provides accurate insight into live wait and processing times, which can feed a revised forecast for hours ahead.
-The airport’s AODB also has a wealth of relevant information that can help refine the forecast.
+The airport’s AODB also has a wealth of relevant information to help refine the forecast.
 Lane productivity data and comparing actual to forecast throughput is important here to help understand the reason for any differences.
 This also drives more accurate future forecasts.

-5. Keep refining the plan to match demand.
+5. Keep refining the plan to match demand

 A capacity planning tool fed with a live re-forecast will recommend the best options for the current situation given the staffing constraints, such as shifting staff between zones or terminals before queues build, changing breaks or adjusting lane openings.
 Even small changes to shifts and staff allocations can significantly impact processing speed and efficiency, reducing the length of queues.